KOTRASAISOUMYASRI/OS-Jackfruit_CS911_CS493/README.md

 * Kernel modules operate in privileged mode for system monitoring.
 * `ioctl` is used for communication between user-space and kernel-space.
 * Linux scheduler allocates CPU based on workload behavior.
+* The project demonstrates how lightweight containerization can be built using core Linux system calls without full container engines like Docker.

 ---